SergeyMOV/SergeyMOV/README.md

 # Profile

  Hello:wave:,My name is Sergey Movsesyan, a 24 year old man who is passionate about web development.I recently successfully completed the Web-Development Bootcamp at Neue Fische and presented and passed my Web-App as a Final Project.
-I am currently looking for a job as a junior frontend developer.
+I am currently looking for a Job as a Junior Frontend-Developer.
 # 💻 Languages & Tools
   ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)
   <br>